Psalm 27

 Psalm 27 is the 27th psalm of the Book of Psalms, beginning in English in the King James Version: "The LORD is my light and my salvation; whom shall I fear?".
-The Book of Psalms is part of the third section of the Hebrew Bible, and a book of the Christian Old Testament.
+The Book of Psalms is part of the third section of the Tanakh, and a book of the Christian Old Testament.
 In the slightly different numbering system used in the Greek Septuagint and Latin Vulgate translations of the Bible, this psalm is Psalm 26.
 In Latin, it is known as "Dominus illuminatio mea".

 The psalm forms a regular part of Jewish, Catholic, Lutheran, Anglican and Nonconformist Protestant liturgies.
 It has been set to music by Marc-Antoine Charpentier and Frances Allitsen among others.

 Authorship

 Tradition attributes Psalm 27 to King David.
 Some commentators claim that it is a composite work by at least two authors brought together by an editor.
 Protestant Christians have traditionally thought of it as written early in David's life, during his flight from King Saul, with Charles Spurgeon suggesting specifically the incident with Doeg the Edomite (1 Samuel 21–22).